-Stage-1: Planning And Requirement Analysis:
+Stage-1: Planning and Requirement Analysis

-Stage-2: Defining Requirements:
+Stage-2: Defining Requirements

 In this stage, all the requirements for the target software are specified.
-These requirements get approval from the customers, market analysts, and stakeholders.
+These requirements get approval from customers, market analysts, and stakeholders.

 This is fulfilled by utilizing SRS (Software Requirement Specification).
-This is a sort of a document that specifies all those things that need to be defined and created during the entire project cycle.
+This is a sort of document that specifies all those things that need to be defined and created during the entire project cycle.

-Stage-3: Designing Architecture:
+Stage-3: Designing Architecture

-SRS is a reference for software designers to come out with the best architecture for the software.
+SRS is a reference for software designers to come up with the best architecture for the software.
 Hence, with the requirements defined in SRS, multiple designs for the product architecture are present in the Design Document Specification (DDS).

 This DDS is assessed by market analysts and stakeholders.
-After evaluating all the possible factors, the most practical and logical design is chosen for the development.
+After evaluating all the possible factors, the most practical and logical design is chosen for development.

-Stage-4: Developing Product:
+Stage-4: Developing Product

 At this stage, the fundamental development of the product starts.
 For this, developers use a specific programming code as per the design in the DDS.
 Hence, it is important for the coders to follow the protocols set by the association.
 Conventional programming tools like compilers, interpreters, debuggers, etc. are also put into use at this stage.
 Some popular languages like C/C++, Python, Java, etc. are put into use as per the software regulations.